IWUGERMANY/DibsCLI/README.md

 dibs-cli simulate-one-building /path/to/file.csv --gains_from_group_values mid
 ```

-## Further information

-For a detailed installation guide and further information on DIBS see the [wiki](https://github.com/IWUGERMANY/DibsCLI/wiki)

 ### Calling for Help

 To get help on the available commands and options, use the `--help` flag.
 For example: